PUBH Teaching Assistant Appointment Guidelines

 - The Undergraduate Public Health Programs offer undergraduate courses under the PUBH rubric.
 These courses range from 100-level General Education offerings to advanced 400-level major courses.
 The Undergraduate Public Health Programs do not enroll students at the graduate level, so new TAs are identified from School of Public Health (SPH) graduate students (i.e., MPH, MS, MHA, or PhD students) via the application process outlined below.

 - The typical PUBH course offerings and their associated TA appointments are listed in the following document: Typical PUBH TA Appointments.
-Please note that all Spring 2023 positions have been filled.
-Applications for Fall 2023 openings will be accepted beginning in mid-March 2023.
-Please check back at that time for the link to submit requested materials:

 - Resume or CV